mythagel/nc_tools/README.md

     * gcode identity transformation - base for new tools
  * [nc_arcfit](http://mythagel.github.io/nc_tools/nc_arcfit/)
     * recover G2/G3 arcs from linear paths
+ * nc_delay
+    * delay the output of the gcode based on the machining time option 1x 2x, etc

 ~~not implemented / not complete~~